Jeff Hook: Affiliations

-Hook was a Life Member of the Australian Black and White Artists Club (now Australian Cartoonists' Association), Life Member of The Melbourne Press Club, Life member of The Media, Entertainment and Arts Alliance, Life Governor of the Royal Victorian Institute for the Blind, and a Patron of the Amputees Association of Victoria.
+Hook was a Life Member of the Australian Black and White Artists Club (now Australian Cartoonists' Association), a life Member of The Melbourne Press Club, a life member of the Media, Entertainment and Arts Alliance, a life governor of the Royal Victorian Institute for the Blind, and a patron of the Amputees Association of Victoria.
 He was also a member of the Australian Guild of Realist Artists and the Peninsula Arts Society.